Caregiver Strain and Burden: How Nurses Can Provide Support

 • In this Caregiver Strain and Burden course, we will learn about the impacts of a cancer diagnosis on family dynamics.

-• You’ll also learn the signs of caregiver burnout and examples of strategies to prevent caregiver burnout.
+• You’ll also learn the signs of caregiver burnout and examples of strategies to prevent it.

-• You’ll leave this course with a broader understanding of resources and support for caregivers related to caregiver strain and burnout.
+• You’ll leave this course with a broader understanding of resources and support for caregivers who are experiencing strain and burnout.

 Introduction

-According to a study by the Centers for Disease Control and Prevention (CDC), 1 in 4 baby boomers have become caregivers.
-In addition, data collected from 2015-2017 revealed that approximately 1 in 3 adult caregivers, who were 45 years and older, provided 20 or more hours per week of care to their family member or loved one (2).
+According to a study by the Centers for Disease Control and Prevention (CDC), one in four baby boomers has become a caregiver.
+In addition, data collected from 2015-2017 revealed that approximately one in three adult caregivers, who were 45 years and older, provided 20 or more hours per week of care to their family member or loved one (2).

-The need for caregiving is increasing and with this are the rates of caregiver strain and burnout.
+The need for caregiving is increasing, and with this, the rates of caregiver strain and burnout are increasing.
 Thus, nurses and caregivers must understand the signs of caregiver strain, its positive and negative impacts, and prevention strategies to maintain a caregiver’s health and well-being.

-The purpose of this course is to equip learners with the knowledge to understand the impacts of caregiver strain and burnout.
+This course aims to equip learners with the knowledge to understand the impacts of caregiver strain and burnout.
 The information in this course will also serve as a valuable resource for detecting signs of caregiver burnout, prevention strategies, and available resources.

 Definitions

-A caregiver is a person who helps care for or provides direct care for a person’s needs, which can be either physical, emotional, social, or psychological.
-They can be paid, like healthcare professionals and hired employees, or can be unpaid, like family members and friends (2).
+A caregiver is someone who helps care for or provides direct care for a person’s needs, which can be physical, emotional, social, or psychological.
+They can be paid, like healthcare professionals and hired employees, or unpaid, like family members and friends (2).
 A caregiver can provide short or long-term care based on the person’s needs.
-Examples of people who may need a caregiver are children, elderly people, people who have chronic illnesses, or disabilities, or who are in hospice care (5).
+Examples of people who may need a caregiver are children, elderly people, people who have chronic illnesses or disabilities, or who are in hospice care (5).

-An informal caregiver is someone who cares for another person’s needs and who is unpaid.
+An informal caregiver is someone who unpaidly cares for another person’s needs.
 Typically, informal caregivers are family members and friends of the person in need or care recipient (2).

 A care receiver is a person who needs care, which can be physical or psychological.
 Many times, a care recipient is an individual who has a chronic disease, disability, or terminal illness, like cancer.
 They are also sometimes called care recipients (9).

-Caregiver strain is when a caregiver feels stressed or overwhelmed in their daily life of caring for others.
-Stress and strain can be multifaceted, and include physical, emotional, financial, social, and other areas of a person’s well-being.
-Sometimes caregivers can find it difficult to manage their roles for both short and long periods of time (7).
+Caregiver strain occurs when a caregiver feels stressed or overwhelmed in their daily life of caring for others.
+Stress and strain can be multifaceted and include physical, emotional, financial, social, and other areas of a person’s well-being.
+Sometimes, caregivers find it difficult to manage their roles for both short and long periods of time (7).

-Caregiver burden is similar to caregiver strain, it’s the stress perceived by a caregiver due to their situation.
+Caregiver burden is similar to caregiver strain, and it’s the stress a caregiver perceives due to their situation.
 It’s often multifaceted and leads to feeling the negative impacts and consequences of caring for a loved one over time (7).

 Ask yourself...